-- 4.12 Pre-application discussions between the promoter/applicant of a nonminerals development in an MSA/MCA and the relevant district/ borough authority, in conjunction with the County Council, are strongly encouraged before any survey works are undertaken on the proposed development site.
-Discussions with the operator of any existing site are also encouraged. - 4.13 Discussions will help inform what level and scope of Mineral Assessment is required, and that these are proportionate, taking into account factors such as: - the type of mineral resource(s) thought to be present; - the potential extent of sterilisation which could occur as a result of the development; - the extent or distribution of survey boreholes/pits; - site specific considerations; - potential options for prior extraction; and - Economic viability of the mineral, i.e. the local market interest. - 4.14 It is recommended that a draft trial pit/borehole location plan is agreed with the County Council at the pre-application stage in order to avoid delays and the need for further surveys at a later stage. - 4.15 Prior extraction and on-site use of the material should be considered early on during the initial master-planning stages of the proposed development.
+- 4.12 Pre-application discussions between the promoter/applicant of a non-minerals development in an MSA/MCA and the relevant district/ borough authority, in conjunction with the County Council, are strongly encouraged before any survey works are undertaken on the proposed development site. - 4.13 Discussions will help inform what level and scope of Mineral Assessment is required, taking into account factors such as: - the type of mineral resource(s) thought to be present; - the potential extent of sterilisation which could occur as a result of the development; - the extent or distribution of survey boreholes / pits; - site specific considerations; - potential options for prior extraction; and - Economic viability of the mineral, i.e. the local market interest. - 4.14 It is recommended that a draft trial pit / borehole location plan is agreed with the County Council at the pre-application stage in order to avoid delays and the need for further surveys at a later stage. - 4.15 Prior extraction and on-site use of the material should be considered early on during the initial master-planning stages of the proposed development.
 The presence of the mineral resource could present opportunities to influence the design of the proposal. - 4.16 The BGS's best practice guidance on mineral safeguarding11 recommends Minerals Assessments assessing the quality and quantity of mineral resource at a site comprise the following: